shanwaz-78/Course--MySQL/Md/constrains.md

 * The following constraints are commonly used in SQL:

-NOT NULL - Ensures that a column cannot have a NULL value UNIQUE - Ensures that all values in a column are different PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+NOT NULL - Ensures that a column cannot have a NULL value<br>
+UNIQUE - Ensures that all values in a column are different PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
 Uniquely identifies each row in a table FOREIGN KEY - Prevents actions that would destroy links between tables